StriderDunedain/awesome_widget/README.md

-# bookish-octo-robot
+# A simple widget for eng-rus translations
-Project for Computer Science class
+Initially a project for Computer Science class but who knows what it can become...
+This is a pre-alpha version so it's very cringe!